namberino/nimble/lib/README.md

-# NIMBLE's standard library
+# NIMBLE's core library

-These are the standard libraries of NIMBLE.
+These are the core libraries of NIMBLE.
 Import then using this command:

 ```nimble
 import "core:<filename>";